 Dan Crecco on another blazing drum solo at GROSSEN BART last Friday night!
 Great time at this terrific brewpub.
 If you haven’t been there, check it out sometime.
 Great to see Juan Montalvo and Denny Driscoll that night!

-Great time at Local 46 last night!
+Great time at Local 46!
 Awesome crowd, good food and service.

 We had a blast!

 Great time as always at Nissi’s!
 Thanks to everyone who came out...
 Especially the Pichette/Bair crew and all the fine folks from CTS Lutheran!